Hammarn/1MB335/Lab3.md

 If you use the web tool: Paste your contig sequence into the search box and reverse-complement it.
 Now add that new sequence to your fasta file (do not forget to add an informative header!).
 Repeat for each of your contigs.

+## Part 2 - working on your study species

+This is the step when you start to work with one of the four species that you were assigned at the beginning of the class (see Table 1 below, left column).
+If you forgot which species you were supposed to work with, ask a teaching assistant.
 You are ready to connect the different contigs!
 For that, you will use another resource: short reads data from an individual of your species of interest.
 Indeed, there may be gaps between the contigs that you have now.
 To get a continuous molecule, you need to fill these gaps.
 This is schematized in Figure 1.

 ![](Figures/Figure_Tiling_Pogodaetal.png)